MyBhive/P5-off/README.md

 - Run the program

-- Download 10 specifics categories (and 1000 products for each categories) from Open Food Facts through an API
+- Download 10 specifics categories (and 1000 products for each categories) from the Open Food Facts API
 - Insert into the "purbeurre" database created for it
 - The program will asks the user if he wants to look for a product and find a better alternative of it (substitute), or to check the substitute already saved (if there is any).
 - The user will have to choose a category depending of the category's number